-In Season 2 of Island of Bryan our team came up against a slew of roadblocks relating to moisture issues, including the devastating discovery of rotted wood in the attic spaces, and termites under the tiles, concrete, drywall, and framework of the property.
-Faced with the conundrum of managing severe moisture levels in the hotel rooms without having to use electric fans, our team landed on what we hoped was the ideal solution: solar-powered attic fans (SPAFs.)
+In Season 2 of Island of Bryan, our team came up against a slew of roadblocks relating to moisture issues.
+These include the devastating discovery of rotted wood in the attic and termites under the tiles, concrete, drywall, and framework of the property.
+At first, this conundrum of managing severe moisture levels in hotel rooms without having to use electric fans seemed unsolvable… But our team landed on what we thought was the ideal solution: solar-powered attic fans (SPAFs.)

 We installed twenty iSolar 20W106-FLEX-MOD fans on every other hotel roof at the resort.

 Our team joined forces with the Canadian company, iSolar Solutions, to install twenty iSolar 20W106-FLEX on every other roof of the resort.
 These fans are game changers in reducing humidity, maintaining ideal conditions, and keeping the hotel temperature balanced with outdoor’s.
 (Normally an attic will get 20°C or 65°F hotter in the attic than outdoor temperature.)
 The iSolar fans also helped circulate fresh air into the suites during the temporary closure of Caerula Mar during the pandemic.
 The solar component of the iSolar fans allows us to accomplish all this without the need for electricity, which is super expensive in the Bahamas.

 Listen to that thing hum!
 You can feel the wind coming out of there!” – Bryan